-A cramped master bathroom, half-bath, or powder room can literally put a damper on your day.
+A cramped small bathroom, half-bath, or powder room can literally put a damper on your day.
 Yet tight space, outdated fixtures, and limited lighting don’t have to be permanent.
 An experienced contractor can help update your bathroom.
-If you’re struggling to find a trustworthy remodeler, GreatBuildz can connect you with high-quality, pre-vetted remodeling contractors from across the Los Angeles area.
+If you’re struggling to find a trustworthy remodeler, GreatBuildz can connect you with high-quality, pre-vetted bathroom remodeling contractors from across the Los Angeles area.

 We have seen many effective small bathroom remodel ideas and great results.
 Whether you’re considering a full remodel or just a few updates, here are some ideas that can help you achieve your goals.

-Here at GreatBuildz, a free service that personally matches homeowners in Los Angeles, Orange County, Ventura & San Diego with reliable general contractors, we talk to homeowners every day about bathroom remodeling projects and costs – here are some key points to know.
+Here at GreatBuildz, a free service that personally matches homeowners in Los Angeles, Orange County, Ventura & San Diego with reliable general contractors, we talk to homeowners every day about small bathroom remodeling projects and costs – here are some key points to know.

 Another option is to remove the tub and install a standing shower.
 A walk-in shower can feature bright tiles and a sliding glass shower door to eliminate the space constraints of a swinging door.
 Other shower/tub ideas include:

 - Custom shower bench for convenience and style.

 - Tray/caddie to store toiletries near the bathtub.

 - Floor tile pattern extended into the shower.

 - Taller shower curtain to visually elongate walls.